 For this photo challenge we are going to create a still life inspired by photographer Irving Penn.
 Penn was a master at still lifes and often would hide a bug, something decaying or other surprises.
 We like to call that "a little bit of poison."
-Check out the examples to the left and see if you can spot the "poison."
+Check out the examples and see if you can spot the "poison."